ebrown-cs3280-sum-19/ChapterNotes/GitNotes.md

 * It does the same thing as a merge it just looks like you did all your work in the rebased branch
 * The best way to learn this is to use a git visualizer simulation

+## Ignoring Files ##

+* You may have environment files or IDE config filesthat are specific to your system or large asset files that you don't want to store in the remote repo.
+* You can ignore these files by adding their names to a file in the repo named `.gitignore`.
+* The file supports globs, ie. `*.env` will ignore all files that end with `.env`.
+* A good resource for predefined ignore files is [gitignore.io](https://gitignore.io).

 ## Advanced Workflows ##

 ### The reflog ###